Aluminator® WD

 An extruded aluminium load-bearing edge and double fastenings between the edge and the beam create a robust periphery that resists torque from the friction of the seal. - Shorter delivery time and faster installation

-With no customised panels and only standard components, this AIFR can be delivered quickly and installed faster than other IFRs with welded deck seams.
+With no customised panels and only standard components, this AIFR can be delivered quickly and installed faster than other IFRs with welded deck joints.
 All components can be inserted through a standard manhole.

 Welded tyre seams